nathangeffen/faststi/docs/installation.rst

 Install and configure the dependencies with `Homebrew <https://brew.sh/>`_: ::

-  brew install gcc pkg-config glib gsl meson ninja
+  brew install gcc pkg-config glib gsl

 If you don't have Homebrew installed: ::